IITIANAyush/ROS_Gazebo_based_Simulations/README.md

 # ROS_Gazebo_based_simulations
- This is a an attempt to perform Ros2- Gazebo based simulations to test algorithms like A* and GVD for path generation and following the bot on same
+ This is a an attempt to perform Ros2- Gazebo based simulations to test algorithms like A* and GVD for path generation and following the bot over a custom environment / world